sonic-net/sonic-swss/doc/hft-local-storage.md

 as exactly those five values, not cumulative counts or deltas.
 Units belong to the decoded statistic; storage does not convert a bandwidth gauge into bytes.
 For scale only, 200 Gb/s over 10 microseconds is
-`200_000_000_000 * 0.000010 / 8 = 250_000` bytes per interval, not 250 bytes.
+`200_000_000_000 * 10_000 / (8 * 1_000_000_000) = 250_000` bytes per interval,
+not 250 bytes.

 This is exactness for decoded records that reach complete persisted blocks, **not lossless end-to-end ingestion**.
+Storage applies generic bounded-channel backpressure rather than dropping on a full local queue.
+A full queue stalls IPFIX's progress on subsequent batches, potentially delaying other sinks and causing upstream Netlink/socket drops.
+The absence of a local `try_send` drop does not make capture globally lossless.
+Channel acceptance is not a durability
-The nonblocking storage tap can drop messages.
-Channel acceptance is not a durability acknowledgement: queued input and an unfinished in-memory block are outside the persistence boundary.
-UDP loss, undecoded input, and RAM-only data cannot be recovered from the archive.
+acknowledgement: queued input and an unfinished in-memory block are outside the persistence boundary.
+Upstream loss, undecoded input, and RAM-only data cannot be recovered from the archive; disk errors can stop capture before draining.

 Storage copies `SAIStatsRef.observation_time` unchanged into `timestamps_ns`
 (plural).
 The decoder may supply a fallback when a record has no decoded